fallow64/fallow64/README.md

 👋 Hello, my name is Austin.
-I primarily work with Java and Minecraft, however I also use JavaScript and Rust.
+I primarily work with Java and Minecraft, but I also use JavaScript and Rust.

 ![Austin's GitHub stats](https://github-readme-stats.vercel.app/api?username=fallow64&count_private=true&theme=radical)